-Cycling is rapidly growing in popularity, and through the CV19 pandemic has for many people become an essential travel option.
+Cycling is rapidly growing in popularity, and through the CV19 pandemic, for many people became an essential travel option.
 Cycling has always, however, been a great way to travel to work for those able to do so.
 It offers many personal benefits, such as improved health and cost savings.
 It also offers significant benefit to the environment and local community, helping to take cars off the road, reducing pollution and reducing congestion.

 For those new to cycling to work, here are a few top tips to help you get started.